 - Class C Felony: Assault, drug distribution, larceny

 - Class E Felony: Aggravated harassment, assault, theft

 New York state sex offender listings are public registries that contain information regarding persons convicted of sexual offenses.
 These listings typically feature the full name and aliases of sex offenders, their addresses, conviction histories and persons convicted of committing a sex crime that is often accessible by the public.
 While most jurisdictions manage listings based on persons within their specified districts, the New York State Division of Criminal Justice Service manages a central sex offender registry that houses information regarding all offenders in the state.
 Listings are made by the discretion of the judges and a judge may order an adult to register as a sex offender if the crime he/she was convicted of involves sexual motivation.

 New York Megan's Law refers to the law that requires the creation and maintenance of sex offender registries, which provide information on registered sex offenders to the public.
 Following the establishment of the law, New York’s Sex Offender Registration Act (SORA) was implemented requiring anyone on parole or probation or imprisoned for a sex offense on January 21, 1996, to register with the Division of Criminal Justice Services.
 In addition, sex offenders sentenced to probation, local jail, or state prison after that date must register upon their return to the community.
 The law is amended periodically by the New York State Legislature to add additional registerable offenses.

 New York Serious Traffic Violation

-New York Jail and Inmate Records
+What are Jail and Inmate Records?

-New York Parole Information
+Where to Find New York Parole Information

 New York Probation Records

-New York Juvenile Criminal Records
+What are New York Juvenile Criminal Records?